-- Invitation to four networking events and four volunteer coordinator trainings every year
+- Invitation to four networking events and four volunteer coordinator trainings each year.

-- A weekly email listing the latest volunteer opportunities in our community
+- An email newsletter listing the latest volunteer opportunities in our community.

 Not every organization has a volunteer coordinator, and we understand that.
 If you do business with community service in mind, let VolunteerLinc fill that role.
 We’ll help your employees be better volunteers and match them with causes they truly care about.